dumblob/ULKL/README.md

 3. Enable the new keyboard layout from System Preferences.

 To apply changes to a keyboard layout later, run `sudo touch '/Library/Keyboard Layouts'` and restart.

+## Contributions

+Please contribute!
+In whatever form (suggestions, bugs, new layouts, etc.).

+### Creation and submission of new layouts

+1. Choose platform you wish to create the layout for (Linux is the simpliest).
+2. Copy & paste existing *definition file* (e.g. https://github.com/dumblob/ULKL/blob/master/platform/x11/symbols/czed or https://github.com/dumblob/ULKL/blob/master/platform/win/source-20220624-gerdLTGT/gerdLTGT.klc ) - use [ISO 639-2/B 3-character identification of your language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes ) (if there are multiple, just choose one you like - other will be symlinks or plain copies if they use identical alphabet) plus `d` character as suffix (to resemble `dvorak`) as both file name and layout name (used inside of the *definition file*).
+3. Change keyboard ["visualizations"](https://github.com/dumblob/ULKL/blob/2265077c2befa47a5de644df25dbf73ae373ea45/platform/x11/symbols/czed#L29-L99 ) at the top of the *definition file* to suite your language so that each possible character of the full alphabet (i.e. containing all possible tuples of a [letter](https://en.wikipedia.org/wiki/Letter_(alphabet) ) and corresponding [diacritical mark(s)](https://en.wikipedia.org/wiki/Diacritic )).
+Overloading (i.e. use an empty space for "overloaded" column - see e.g. `ťŤňŇ` in https://github.com/dumblob/ULKL/blob/2265077c2befa47a5de644df25dbf73ae373ea45/platform/x11/symbols/czed#L49-L53 ) **shall** maintain relative spatial positioning if possible (with the exception of competitors having significantly different usage frequency in which case the highest priority for the most frequently used letter with diacritics has the empty space closest to the index finger) and **must** maintain the half of the keyboard to be written with the **same hand** (see e.g. `úÚéÉ` in https://github.com/dumblob/ULKL/blob/2265077c2befa47a5de644df25dbf73ae373ea45/platform/x11/symbols/czed#L46-L53 ).
+4. Change labels/names of characters in the *definition file* to match keyboard visualizations from (3).
+Do not forget to meticulously fill in `VoidSymbol` on X11 (`-1` on Windows meaning *\<none\>*; `&#x0010;` on macOS/Apple FIXME is this correct?) for 3rd (and 4th) level for letters which do not have any diacritical mark (and at the same time do not need to be "overloaded").
+    - X11 names (Linux/BSD/...) are usually in `/usr/include/X11/keysymdef.h` (or https://github.com/dumblob/ULKL/blob/master/xorg.lst or https://github.com/dumblob/ULKL/blob/master/x11_symbol_names-en_US.UTF-8 )
+    - Windows names are usually in `kbd.h` or in the GUI of MSKLC (Microsoft Keyboard Layout Creator)
+    - macOS/Apple names seem to be somewhere in `/Library/Keyboard Layouts/` (use `grep -r` to find them)
+5. Repeat 1-4 for other platforms if you can :wink:.
+6. Test your results (see *Installation and usage* in this readme).
+7. Make a PR (pull request) in this repo.
+Feel free to submit even unfinished work!

 ## TODO